Djeg/JamBundle/README.md

 JamBundle
 =========

-Integrate the javascript package manager jam for symfony2
+Javascript client package manager.
+Based on the [jamjs](http://jamjs.org/) library for nodejs.
+This bundle provide a simple integration of jam into any symfony2 project.